 Effective online marketing for dentists is essential for dental practice success.
 It opens the door to new patients, helps you retain patients, and boosts practice recognition.
 What’s more, digital marketing allows you to use advanced targeting with your audiences, as opposed to the fire-and-forget approach of traditional marketing materials, like direct mail postcards and print advertisements.

-But, there are some important things to note before tackling digital marketing and beginning your online efforts.
+But, there are some important things to note before tackling digital marketing and beginning your dental online marketing efforts.
 Let’s begin with the differences between traditional dentistry marketing and online dental marketing.

-The above points are only a small sampling of the many differences between traditional and online marketing.
-Again, both have their place in any overall marketing strategy, each one offering something the other can’t.
+The above points are only a small sampling of the many differences between traditional and online marketing for dentists.
+Again, both have their place in any overall dental marketing strategy, each one offering something the other can’t.

 Every practice has something that makes it unique.
 Think about how you want your practice brand to be known and defined.
 Will you be the practice that’s known for being thought leaders in dentistry?
 Or, do you want to be known as the dental practice that goes above and beyond with patients, hosting fun events and encouraging relationship building?